Adult Activity Program Newsletter (click here)

 The Quilters meet from 8 a.m. to Noon on Mondays and Wednesdays.
 The ladies work on one quilt together for members of the community.
-They donate their proceeds to either the Owasso Golden Agers or the Owasso Senior Citizens Foundation.
+They donate their proceeds to the senior program at the Community Center.
 These talented ladies have a waiting list for their services.
 If you have a special project for them, feel free to call 918-272-3903 to leave a message for the group and to be added to the list.
 It will be worth the wait!

-Scrapbooking class meets the third Tuesday of the month at 12:30 p.m. beginning February 15.
+Scrapbooking class meets the last Wednesday of the month at 12:30 p.m.
 This class is led by Glenda Payne.
 There is no cost to attend, but you will need to bring necessary supplies with you, including: